Andes Andeventures awarded Best Adventure Travel Companies 2009 by the editors of National Geographic ADVENTURE magazine.

 Meals: B, L, D.

 Today is our most challenging day as we reach Warmiwañusq'a pass "Pass of the Dead Woman" at 13,779 feet, the highest pass on the Inca Trail.
 If the weather is clear you will be delighted with the views of the Cusichaca Valley and the Pacaymayo "Sunrise" gorge ahead of us.
-A short rocky descent into the valley brings us to the Pacaymayo River at 10,950’.
+A descent into the valley brings us to the Pacaymayo River at 11,880 feet.

 From here you will have excellent views of the glaciated peaks of the Cordillera Vilcabamba.
 Most of the climb is behind us; the trail descends rocky slopes and reaches the strategic fortress of Sayacmarca "Dominant Town" at 12,234 feet.